We may receive compensation when you use Coinbase. This post contains affiliate links. Disclosure.

 Even if you’re not prompted to verify your ID now, you will want to do so anyway, because sooner or later you must verify your ID to purchase or continue purchasing cryptocurrency.

 Because Coinbase is based in the US, they must abide by KYC/AML laws.
 Know Your Customer (KYC) and Anti Money Laundering (AML) laws require businesses to verify the identity of their customers.
-These laws are in place to prevent money laundering or other criminal activities from occurring.

 If you were not prompted to verify your ID directly after entering the SMS code, you do so by clicking the “Buy/Sell” tab.
 Then select the “Submit ID + Photo Verification” button.